 We source out passionate artists with sonically relevant music.
 Focusing on music in the Alternative, Pop, Rock, Folk, Blues, and Americana genres.
 If you're interested in joining our family, please submit all music for review via our contact page!

-Leah Capelle is a stunningly, talented alternative rocker from Chicago.
-Her brand of alt pop rock will stop you in your tracks.
-Capelle has been performing and studying music from a young age through the Chicago School of Professional Singing, The North Shore Music Institute, and Berklee College of Music before moving to Los Angeles to pursue her music full time.
-She is also currently pursuing a B.S. in Music Business at USC’s Thornton School of Music.
+Leah Capelle is a stunningly talented alternative rocker based in Los Angeles.
+Her brand of alt/pop/rock will stop you in your tracks.
+Capelle has been performing and studying music from a young age, and eventually attended her dream school Berklee College of Music before moving to Los Angeles to pursue her music full time.
 Upon reaching LA, she partnered with Grammy winning producer Jeff Bova (Album of the Year, Celine Dion, Falling Into You) to release her self-titled debut EP, Leah Capelle in '15.
 Capelle found a group of immensely talented musicians to form her band and they are actively performing in Los Angeles.

 Capelle released a collection of three singles (collectively titled 'Joshua') at the beginning of 2017, which was her second project with Bova.
 "My first EP was a blend of folk and contemporary, while 'Joshua' is a bit more modern, more electric, and more streamlined alternative/pop/rock.”
 In 'Joshua' she shares her vulnerabilities through her narratives and discovering her new sound.
 Skope Magazine says: "Sometimes a little goes a long way.
 Despite the apparent brevity of such a collection, Capelle encompasses vast musically imaginative worlds in this trio of songs thanks to two crucial factors above all others – the songwriting talent involved and, naturally, her vocal quality.
 Some have described her as a young Stevie Nicks and, while the comparison is naturally flattering, Capelle has a far more consistent bluesy gravitas coloring her singing and a signature style of tackling a song’s various components.
 Though she has technique to burn thanks to a stellar musical education and background, Capelle doesn’t sing like a technician.
 She has a freshness and spontaneity, instead, capable of capturing the spirit of any song with skill and grace.
 Leah Capelle is a rare talent and 'Joshua' vividly illustrates why."